Jamboree Heights: Education

 Jamboree Heights State School is a government primary (Early Childhood to Year 6) school for boys and girls at 35 Beanland Street.
 In 2017, the school had an enrolment of 819 students with 61 teachers (50 full-time equivalent) and 27 non-teaching staff (16 full-time equivalent).
 It includes a special education program.

-There are no secondary school in Jamboree Heights.
-The nearest government secondary school is Centenary State High School in Jindalee.
+There are no secondary schools in Jamboree Heights.
+The nearest government secondary school is Centenary State High School in Jindalee to the north.

 Facilities

 A Police Beat is located at 31 Lanena St and can be phoned on (07) 3376 8092.

 A Fire Station is located at 238 Arrabri Ave and can be phoned on (07) 3279 0536.

 An Ambulance Station is located on Westcombe St and can be contacted on (07) 3895 3911.

 There is an Australian Naval Cadet Training Ship (TS Vengeance) located on Moolanda Street, close to the Centenary State High School.

 Transport

 There are multiple bus services going to and from Mount Ommaney Shopping Centre Bus Exchange to the city and other locations including: